 3- What was most difficult to experience?

 The most difficult experience I had was attempting to acclimate to the pollution in Kathmandu as well as securing travel to and from Pokhara during the strike that occurred in the countryside.
-With the strike, no vehicles were easy to find and I almost missed my flight out of Kathmandu, however one of the volunteer house sisters found a bus for me.
+With the strike, no vehicles were easy to find and I almost missed my flight out of Kathmandu, however, one of the volunteer house sisters found a bus for me.
 Overall I had a great experience and I see this challenge as merely a minor setback in the grand scheme of things.

 4- Any tips for future volunteers… (Clothing, travel, personal items, donations)

-It was relatively warm when I arrived, although at night it does drop significantly in temperature so pack some warm layers if you plan on travelling around at night (or even hanging out in the room).
+It was relatively warm when I arrived, although at night it does drop significantly in temperature so pack some warm layers if you plan on traveling around at night (or even hanging out in the room).
 Bring a blanket as well for colder nights.
-Pepto-bismol or some derivative of that helped greatly when I ate at a few questionable locales.
+Pepto-Bismol or some derivative of that helped greatly when I ate at a few questionable locales.
 If you fancy a certain kind of toilet paper then bring some rolls with you as well.

 5- Personal Paragraph (ABV Program Testimonial):

 Try and find a small group that you would like to travel with around Nepal.
 It is hard to get around by yourself and trying to barter for every little thing on the trip can be exhausting.
-Having a partner at least minimizes your risk travelling while in this country.
+Having a partner at least minimizes your risk traveling while in this country.
 The roads are mostly not paved and the taxi/bus rides can be a hassle for those with motion sickness.
 Make sure to bring some approved medications for that if necessary.

 6- How would you describe your accommodation, meals, security (e: host family, on-site, shared)

 I embarked on a trip to a foreign country I had no previous contact with, a culture completely alien to my own, and a people of unknown intent when I began my journey in Nepal.
-It seemed a bit overwhelming at first: the food was fragrant and tinged with spices, there were noises of the bustling city all around; yet I found respite in all of this.
+It seemed a bit overwhelming at first: the food was fragrant and tinged with spices, there were noises of the bustling city all around, yet I found respite in all of this.
 Kathmandu became my home for the short time I stayed.
 I met a variety of peoples of various socioeconomic backgrounds and all seemed to share the same hope and joviality that would come to dissuade me of their intentions toward foreigners.
 The Clinic was truly an enlightening experience for a pre-medical student.
 Having had shadowing experience in the U.S., I found the operations of this underfunded, understaffed, and acutely lacking in accommodations to be quite sanitary and effective.
 The cholecystectomy performed in the OT was artfully done and the staff had the expertise to execute surgeries on a level that rivaled private hospitals with greater funding.
 Overall, this was an amazing experience for me and I hope to return and continue the good work that I began in a few short weeks.

 7- What was your favorite memory of this trip?